-Whether you have questions about the software, problems with your subscription, or a technical issue with your backups, sooner or later you’ll need to talk to iDrive’s customer support team.
+Whether you have questions about the software, problems with your subscription, or a technical issue with your backups, you’ll need to talk to IDrive’s customer support team.
 The good news here is that the company invests a lot into this aspect of its service.
-The iDrive support team is available 24/7 via live chat on the site, through email at support@iDrive.com, and finally over the phone between Monday and Friday, 6:00 AM to 6:00 PM PST.
+The IDrive support team is available 24/7 via live chat on the site, through email at [email protected], and finally over the phone Monday to Friday, from 6 a.m. to 6 p.m.
+PST.

-When it comes to pricing plans, we first have to mention that there are many different plans and options available, depending on whether you’re a single user, a small company, or a larger enterprise. iDrive cost differs between the Personal and Business Plans, with the former also offering a 5 GB free storage option. iDrive Personal pricing plans start at $69.50 per year and currently offer 5 TB (normally 2 TB), while Business gives you 250 GB for $99.50.
-The current promotion slashes those prices for the first year.
+There are many different pricing plans and options available, depending on whether you’re a single user, a small company, or a larger enterprise.
+IDrive cost differs between the Personal and Business Plans, with the former also offering a 5 GB free storage option.
+IDrive Personal pricing plans start at $59.62 per year and offer 5 TB, while Business gives you 250 GB for $74.62 for the first year.

-iDrive also offers a 10 TB personal plan (normally 5 TB), but no plans come with unlimited storage.
-Business plans also include 500 GB, 1.25 TB, 2.5 TB, 5 TB, and 12.5 TB options, with similar savings during the initial year.
-At higher tiers, iDrive pricing gets pretty steep, with the top-tier plan costing $2,999, or $2,250 during the first year.
+IDrive also offers a 10 TB personal plan, but no plans come with unlimited storage.
+Business plans also include 500-GB, 1.25-TB, 2.5-TB, 5-TB, and 50-TB options, with similar savings during the initial year.
+At higher tiers, IDrive pricing gets pretty steep.

 How Does iDrive Compare to Other Backup Solutions?

-Whether you find iDrive reviews for Mac, Windows, or Android-based devices, chances are that they will be very favorable.
-Our iDrive review only confirms that this is simple-to-use, intuitive software that works well across a variety of devices and offers excellent upload speeds to boot.
+Whether you find IDrive reviews for Mac, Windows, or Android-based devices, chances are that they’ll be very favorable.
+Our IDrive review only confirms that this is simple-to-use, intuitive software that works well across a variety of devices and offers excellent upload speeds to boot.

 Both are some of the top cloud storage options available on the market.
 Carbonite costs more if you’re using fewer devices, but things even out for company-wide backup solutions.

-It’s one of the best options for cloud backup and storage around.
-Check out our review, or look for an iDrive review on Reddit or similar social forums to get an idea of what other people think.
+It’s one of the best options around for cloud backup and storage.
+Check out our review, or look for an IDrive review on Reddit or similar social forums to get an idea of what other people think.